 The following is a summary of important provisions of the Stock Option Plan.
 It is not a comprehensive discussion of all of the terms and conditions of the Stock Option Plan.
 Readers are advised to review the full text of the Stock Option Plan to fully understand all terms and conditions of the Stock Option Plan.
-A copy of the Stock Option Plan can be obtained by contacting Acasti's Corporate Secretary.
+A copy of the Stock Option Plan can be obtained by contacting the Corporation's Corporate Secretary.

-The Corporation's Stock Option Plan was adopted by the Board of Directors on October 8, 2008 and was amended from time to time, including most recently on May 11, 2016.
+The Corporation's Stock Option Plan was adopted by the Board of Directors on October 8, 2008 and was amended from time to time, including most recently on June 8, 2017.

 The grant of options is part of the long-term incentive component of executive and Director compensation and an essential part of compensation.
 Qualified Directors, employees and consultants of the Corporation and its subsidiaries may participate in the Stock Option Plan, which is designed to encourage optionnees to link their interests with those of Shareholders, in order to promote an increase in Shareholder value.
 Awards and the determination of any exercise price are made by the Board of Directors, after recommendation by the GHR Committee.
 Awards are established, among other things, according to the role and responsibilities associated with the participant's position and his or her influence over appreciation in Shareholder value.
-Any award grants a participant the right to purchase a certain number of Common Shares during a specified term in the future, after a vesting period and/or specific performance conditions, at an exercise price equal to at least 100% of the Market Price (as defined below) of our Common Shares on the grant date.
+Any award grants a participant the right to purchase a certain number of Common Shares during a specified term in the future, after a vesting period and/or specific performance conditions, at an exercise price equal to at least 100% of the Market Price (as defined below) of the Corporation's Common Shares on the grant date.
 The "Market Price" of Common Shares as of a particular date shall generally mean the closing price per Common Share on the TSXV or any other exchange on which the Common Shares are listed from time to time, for the last preceding date on which there was a sale of such Common Shares on such exchange (subject to certain exceptions set forth in the Stock Option Plan in the event that the Company is no longer traded on any stock exchange).
 Previous awards may sometimes be taken into account when new awards are considered.

-On May 11, 2016, the Board of Directors approved an amendment to the Stock Option Plan pursuant to which all of an option holder's options will immediately vest on the date of a Change of Control event (as such term is defined in the Stock Option Plan), subject to the terms of any employment agreement or other contractual arrangement between the option holder and the Corporation.
-On the same date the Board of Directors also approved amendment to extend to 12 months the period during which an option holder can exercise its vested options, in the case of death, disability or retirement.
-Shareholder approval was not required for the May 11, 2016 amendments as the Stock Option Plan contains specific amendment provisions pursuant to which such amendments may be made to the Stock Option Plan upon approval of the Board, without Shareholder approval.
+In accordance with the provisions of the Stock Option Plan, all of an option holder's options will immediately vest on the date of a Change of Control event (as such term is defined in the Stock Option Plan), subject to the terms of any employment agreement or other contractual arrangement between the option holder and the Corporation.

-Options for Common Shares of the Corporation representing, from time to time, up to 10% of the outstanding issued Common Shares of the Corporation then outstanding may be granted by the Board pursuant to the Stock Option Plan.
-As at the Record Date, there were 1,071,203 Common Shares reserved for issuance pursuant to the Stock Options Plan, representing 10% of the Common Shares of the Corporation issued and outstanding at that date.
-As of the Record Date, there are 1,196,551 options outstanding under the Corporation's Stock Option Plan.
+Options for Common Shares of the Corporation representing a fixed rate of twenty percent (20%) of the outstanding issued Common Shares of the Corporation as of February 29, 2016 may be granted by the Board pursuant to the Stock Option Plan.
+As at the Record Date, there were 135,219 Common Shares reserved and available for issuance under to the Stock Options Plan.
+As of the Record Date, there are 2,007,188 options outstanding under the Corporation's Stock Option Plan.